 The hands-on activity in this blog requires the following pre-requisite to be installed on the system.

-1. Create AWS Account: In order to configure AWS CLI, an AWS account needs to be created if you do not have one.
-Please register here for the AWS account.
-The new AWS account includes 12 months of free tier access.
+- Create an AWS Account: You need an AWS account to configure AWS CLI.
+Please register here for an AWS account.
+The new account includes 12 months of free tier access.

-3. Run the following command from terminal/command prompt 'pip install awscli'
+- Run the following command from terminal/command prompt

 Learn how to Install AWS CLI for Windows & Linux in detail here.